Georgia sing their national anthem

 Pete Drewett, left, is now working on Georgia’s ascension at all levels as high performance manager.
 David Rogers/Getty Images

 “Those Junior World Cups can be incredibly brutal, five or six games in just over two weeks against the best sides in the world and this generation have shown they can rise to the physical challenge.
 Now they need the opportunity to develop as players and experience for themselves an entirely new level.
-Outside of the every four years no Georgian players have ever experienced such an intense period of top level Test rugby.”
+Outside of the World Cup every four years no Georgian players have ever experienced such an intense period of top level Test rugby.”

 Things have been moving very quickly this week and Georgia are awaiting the tournament protocols but clearly they will have to arrive well ahead of their opener against on November 14 and go into a bubble at their designated team hotel and training centre.
 One also assumes they will have to travel with a much bigger squad than normal as it will be difficult to fly replacements in given restrictions.